Jbleezy/BO1-Reimagined/README.md

 * If a player assisted in getting an enemy player down, the player will gain 5% of the player's points who downed
 * When a enemy player bleeds out, players gain 10% of their current points
 * Der Riese: all teleporters are linked
-* Der Riese: powerdown spawns from the start of each match
+* Der Riese: powerup spawns from the start of each match
-* Der Riese: powerdown and full health dogs spawn from every teleporter use
+* Der Riese: full health hellhounds spawn from every teleporter use
 * Kino Der Toten: teleporter is permamently linked to the mainframe
 * Five: teleporters disabled
 * Five: Pack-a-Punch door is now a 1,500 point buyable door